qburst/PySparkCLI/examples/pretty_tweets/README.md

-# Dataframe tweets - Streaming project
+# Pretty tweets - Streaming project

 This is an example for PySpark Streaming.